 You should have received your W-2 form, Wage and Tax Statement by February 2nd.
 Since your W-2 shows the amount of your wages and taxes withheld from your salary during 2014 you’ll need it to correctly prepare your tax return.

-If you haven’t received your W-2 by now you should take the following action:
+If you still missing W-2s at this time you should take the following action:

 First, contact your employer and ask for a copy.
 If you are unsuccessful in obtaining your W-2 from your employer you’ll need to wait until after February 23rd and then call the IRS.
 When calling the IRS you must provide them with the following information: